Continually Updated Clinical Reference

 Background

-Viral hemorrhagic fevers (VHFs) are a group of etiologically diverse viral diseases unified by common underlying pathophysiology.
-These febrile diseases result from infection by viruses from 4 viral families: Arenaviridae, Bunyaviridae, Filoviridae, and Flaviviridae.
+Viral hemorrhagic fevers (VHFs) are a group of lethal zoonotic diseases unified by common underlying pathophysiology.
+These febrile diseases result from infection by enveloped RNA viruses belonging to six taxonomic families: Arenaviridae, Hantaviridae, Nairoviridae, Phenuiviridae, Filoviridae, and Flaviviridae.
+[1, 2] Bunyavirales are single-stranded RNA viruses in the class Ellioviricetes.
+As a group, they are still commonly referred to as the Bunyaviridae family of viruses, or simply bunyaviruses.

-The viruses in the 4 families are all RNA viruses.
-All share the feature of having a lipid envelope.
+These viruses share the feature of having a lipid envelope.
 Survival and perpetuation of the viruses is dependent on an animal host known as a natural reservoir; humans are not the natural reservoir.
-With the exception of a vaccine for yellow fever and ribavirin, which is used as a drug treatment for some arenaviral infections, no cures or drug treatments for VHF exist.
+With the exception of a vaccine for yellow fever and ribavirin, which is used as a drug treatment for some arenaviral infections, no cures or drug treatments for viral hemorrhagic fever exist.
 Only supportive treatment is possible.

 Transmission occurs mainly by means of contact with the following: natural reservoirs (eg, mosquito bites, rodent bites); reservoir excretions, secretions, or blood; aerosolized particles contaminated by reservoir secretions, excretions, or blood; or intermediate hosts (eg, monkeys, livestock) or their excretions, secretions, or blood.
 Person-to-person transmission and nosocomial transmission also occur.
 Nosocomial outbreaks are not uncommon in developing countries, where safe infectious disease practices have not been implemented and supplies are in shortage.